majunkang/majunkang.github.io/_posts/2015-10-26-windows_10_uwp_page_navigation.md

 After StartPage.OnNavigatingFrom return, Before StartPage.OnNavigatedTo is called, things will happen:

->    1. New Instance of DestinationPage is created, **if DestinationPage has not been cached**(See Page.Destination.NavigationCacheMode); Otherwise, cached Instance will be reused.
+>    1. New Instance of DestinationPage is created, **if DestinationPage has not been cached**(See Page.NavigationCacheMode); Otherwise, cached Instance will be reused(No matter New/Back/Forward!!!).
+(Page Cache is done when a page is put to BackStack/ForwardStack)
 >    2. Change Frame.Content from StartPage to DestinationPage;
 >    3. StartPage.Parent will be set to null